Shakthivelms8/dp-420-cosmos-db-dev/instructions/25-monitor.md

 1. Minimize, but don't close your browser window.
 We'll come back to the Azure portal a few minutes after we start a background workload in the next steps.

-## Import the Microsoft.Azure.Cosmos and Newtonsoft.Json libraries into a .NET script
+### Task 3: Import the Microsoft.Azure.Cosmos and Newtonsoft.Json libraries into a .NET script

 The .NET CLI includes an [add package][docs.microsoft.com/dotnet/core/tools/dotnet-add-package] command to import packages from a pre-configured package feed.
 A .NET installation uses NuGet as its default package feed.